Born Rule and Logical Inference in Quantum Mechanics: Conclusion and Discussions

 The results we have obtained could give new insights to quantum logic \cite{Pitowsky89}.
 In the quantum logic, we can show that (i) the projectors of the Hilbert space are seen as representations of elements of the orthomodular lattice, which governs the algebraic relations among quantum propositions \cite{Birkhoff36}, and (ii) the probability measure on the projectors is given by the Born rule (the Gleason theorem).
 Note that these outcomes are formal, and suggest nothing about the interpretations of the quantum probability.

-In contrast, we have derived the Born rule on the assumptions easy to understand as the inference rules in the Boolean subalgebra.
+In contrast, we have derived the Born rule on the assumptions which are easy to understand as the inference rules in the Boolean subalgebra.
 Thus, we may say that, on the basis of the quantum logic, we have arrived at an interesting and new viewpoint: the Born rule is the natural extension of the standard inference rules to the orthomodular lattice structure.

 We mention that the inference approach is one of the conceptual foundations in machine learning \cite{Bishop06}.
 In particular, various non-informative prior distributions such as Jeffery's prior are proposed on the line of thought of the logical interpretation.
-Analogously, our results obtained here may provide the conceptual bases of quantum machine learning \cite{Biamonte17}, which is a recent central issue in quantum information theory \cite{Preskill18}.
+Analogously, our results obtained here may provide a conceptual basis of quantum machine learning \cite{Biamonte17}, which is a recent central issue in quantum information theory \cite{Preskill18}.